14 Bathroom Etiquette Rules People Break All the Time—but Shouldn’t

 Not dawdling in public bathrooms

 This applies regardless of whether the bathroom is single- or multi-stalled.
 In a single-stall bathroom, your hanging around is potentially keeping other people waiting in line outside the bathroom.
 In a multi-stall situation, your idling is potentially keeping “bathroom-shy” folks from doing their business.
+In public and in private, these rude behaviors are easy to avoid.

 Not making chitchat with strangers